Chicago Veterinary Services

-As the most visible part of the Chicago Center for Veterinary Medicine, the Harrison Street facilities allow the college to better serve the pet owners and veterinary professionals in the state’s population center while opening new opportunities for recruiting and training students.
+As the most visible of the college’s Chicago services, the Harrison Street facilities allow the college to better serve the pet owners and veterinary professionals in the state’s population center while opening new opportunities for recruiting and training students.

 Here students learn about speed and accuracy of diagnosis; client relation skills to develop a bond with pet and owner; low-stress handling of patients to ensure pet—and owner—are eager to return; and best practices in marketing and business processes.

-Between 2012 and 2016, the Harrison Street facility also housed VSC at Illinois, an entrepreneurial collaboration between the college and Veterinary Specialty Center, a large specialty practice headquartered in Chicago’s northwest suburbs.
+The Harrison Street facility has also housed Veterinary Behavior at Illinois, a behavior consulting practice offered by Dr. Kelly Ballantyne, and VSC at Illinois, an entrepreneurial collaboration between the college and Veterinary Specialty Center, a large specialty practice headquartered in Chicago’s northwest suburbs.

 A satellite office of the college’s Veterinary Diagnostic Laboratory is located within the Veterinary Specialty Center’s Buffalo Grove clinic.

 Having a presence in Chicago has strengthened the college’s involvement in the Veterinary Mentor Program, a partnership with Chicago’s Anti-Cruelty Society begun in 2000 that brings science-based programs to high school students interested in veterinary careers.
 The college has also established close ties to the Chicago Public School’s health careers program, which reaches students from the state’s most diverse population.
 Mentoring experiences and internships for youth interested in exploring a veterinary career are made possible at the Harrison Street facilities.